Canada is home to the

 ice can form on a lake, the entire water column must cool to 4 degrees

 celcius.
-Then it can cool to the 0 degrees celicius required for total
+Then it can cool to the 0 degrees celicius required for total surface

 freezing.
-Because of additional turbulence in a river system, the
+Because of additional turbulence in a river system, the entire water

 column must cool to 0 degrees celcius before freezing can begin.